The 12 Best Vector Databases For AI Apps (Comparisons, Reviews, Demos, and Limitations)

 Enter the World of Vector Databases

 What exactly is a vector database, you ask?
-Think of vector databases as the masterminds fueling intelligent AI applications.
+Think of vector databases as the masterminds fueling moden AI applications.
 They expertly handle a unique kind of data, termed 'vector embeddings,' akin to multi-dimensional fingerprints of information.
 These fingerprints, crafted by powerhouse AI models like Large Language Models (LLMs), teem with numerous features, making them somewhat elusive to manage.

 How do vector databases work?